List of recurring The Simpsons characters: Jub-Jub

 Jub-Jub is Selma Bouvier's pet iguana and was originally owned by Aunt Gladys.
 He was first seen in "Selma's Choice".
 Gladys gives Jub-Jub to Jacqueline Bouvier, who is highly unattached to him.
 As a result, she later passes him on to Selma.
 Selma once said that Jub-Jub will eat her remains after she dies.
 The name Jub-Jub was coined by then-writer Conan O'Brien.
 He often said nonsensical things around the office for no apparent reason, one of which was "Jub-Jub" (There is, however, a Jubjub bird in "The Hunting of the Snark").

 Fans of Sports Radio 1310 in Dallas voted that Jub-Jub be the new nickname of morning radio host George Dunham.
 O'Brien, on October 17, 2007, mentioned his creation of Jub Jub and asked Joe Buck, the play-by-play commentator of the MLB World Series on FOX, to say it during his broadcast.
 O'Brien promised $1,000 to the charity of the announcer's choice.
 On October 24, 2007, during Game 1 of the 2007 World Series, Buck called field level reporter, Chris Myers, "our own little Jub-Jub".
 Jub-Jub was used as the first Twitter hash tag for O'Brien's "Legally Prohibited from Being Funny on Television Tour" in 2010.

 Judge Constance Harm

 Judge Constance Harm (voiced by Jane Kaczmarek) is a harsh, unforgiving judge and disciplinarian.
 She enjoys creating cruel punishments for criminals in her court and frightening them with a miniature guillotine on the bench.
 Her name is a play on "constant harm".
 In "The Parent Rap", she says "When I was a little boy," revealing that she is transgender.
 The character is a parody of Judge Judy Sheindlin.

 In "On a Clear Day I Can't See My Sister", she reveals she has a husband.
+Bart infuriates her by suggesting that she became a judge instead of finding a husband, and when Judge Harm reveals that she is married, Bart insults him, infuriating her further, resulting in her expanding the restraining order to make him stay even further away from Lisa.
 Although Judge Snyder resolves court cases, Judge Harm has mainly been used for handing down negative verdicts such as sentencing a family member to prison.
-She also appears in "Brawl in the Family", "Barting Over", "The Wandering Juvie", "Brake My Wife, Please", "Chief of Hearts", and "One Angry Lisa".
+She also appears in "Brawl in the Family", "Barting Over", "The Wandering Juvie", "Brake My Wife, Please", "Chief of Hearts" and "One Angry Lisa".